 Earlier he was CEO of Skyway, a supply-chain services company and Vice President at Union Pacific Railroad.
 Previous government service included serving on the National Commission on Intermodal Transportation (in 1992) and as an assistant to President Ronald Reagan in the White House.
 Hawley also served at the U.S. Department of Transportation.

 Hawley received his B.A. from Brown University, and his J.D. from the University of Virginia School of Law.
 Hawley now writes and consults on counterterrorism and technology.
-He and his wife Janet live in Pebble Beach, CA.
+He and his wife live in California.

 Kip Hawley's Tenure at TSA